C++ List assign

 Output:

-In this example, assign function assigns the first list to the second list.
+In this illustration, the assign method assigns the contents of the initial list to the target list.